John Birt, Baron Birt: Crossbencher in the House of Lords

+Birt is an active cross-bencher in the House of Lords, with special interests including media, broadcasting and communications; climate change and the environment; criminal justice; and education.

+He spoke out in 2011 and 2012 in favour of government's proposed Health and Social Care Bill.
 In 2013 Birt voiced his opinion to the House of Lords on the Gay Marriage bill stating "this bill goes the whole hog and rightly allows gay couples, if they wish, to make the powerful statements of love and commitment that marriage proclaims.
 If gay couples want that option, they should have it."

 In 2014 Birt showed his support for the assisted dying legislation, in the House of Lords debate, in which participants were evenly split.
-Before the 2014 Scottish referendum, Bird argued that Scottish independence would have a devastating impact on the BBC.
+Before the 2014 Scottish referendum, Birt argued that Scottish independence would have a devastating impact on the BBC.
 In 2015, he led criticism of the decision for the BBC to start funding TV licences for over-75s, calling it a "deeply shocking announcement".